Titans (2018 TV series): Development

 A potential live-action Titans project for cable channel TNT was announced in September 2014.
-By December 2014, a pilot written by Akiva Goldsman and Marc Haimes had been ordered that would feature Dick Grayson emerging from Batman's shadow to become Nightwing, the leader of a band of heroes including Starfire, Raven, Hawk and Dove, and Oracle.
+By December, a pilot written by Akiva Goldsman and Marc Haimes was ordered that would feature Dick Grayson emerging from Batman's shadow to become Nightwing, the leader of a band of heroes including Starfire, Raven, Hawk and Dove, and Oracle.
 The pilot was set with filming to occur in Toronto in mid-2015.
 In May 2015, TNT president Kevin Reilly said that they hoped to have the casting locked down by the start of filming and that the show would be "very true" to the comics and "groundbreaking".
 The series, called Titans and then Blackbirds, was first set to begin shooting in Toronto in mid-2015.
 Production was then postponed to October.
-In January 2016, it was announced that TNT would no longer be moving forward with the project.
-In February 2016, Geoff Johns stated "We [at DC] have known about [TNT nixing Titans] for months and months and months.
-That's not new news to us.
-We have plans for Titans.
-It's a huge piece of DC and we have plans."
+In January 2016, TNT was no longer moving forward with the project.
+Geoff Johns later commented that he and DC knew about TNT nixing Titans for months.
 Johns, who had spent seven years developing the material with Goldsman, said in October 2018 that the project depended on securing the rights to Dick Grayson.
-He said, "You couldn't do Titans without Robin...
-So there was a lot of behind-the-scenes work that went into that."
+He said: "You couldn't do Titans without Robin ...
+So there was a lot of behind-the-scenes work that went into that".
 Previous Titans projects had been hampered by the rights to Batman being locked up.